Middletown leaders list many ways to spend nearly $19M in ARPA funds

 - $3 million: Prepare the city-owned Manchester Inn, Sonshine Building for redevelopment.

 - $2 million: Earlier this month, during a City Council meeting, Jon Graft, superintendent of Butler Tech, asked to land a $2 million commitment of ARPA funds from the city to build a $13 million aviation education hangar at Middletown Regional Airport.
-The proposal is for a 25,000-square-foot facility that includes a 10,000-square-foot hangar large enough for classes, labs and community space, according to Graft.
-Council talked about investing $500,000, but no amount was decided.
+It appears City Council is considering investing $500,00 into the project.

 - $1.25 million: Economic development to use for small business grants and site preparation.